Lux Christian Academy: Policies & Handbook

 expected to maintain control of student behavior while in transit.
 Parents will only allow G-rated movies to be shown in transit and should play music that is appropriate and in keeping with biblical values.
 Drivers should not make unscheduled detours from the field trip agenda and are to travel directly to and from thedestination.

-Photograph and Vidoe Permission and Use
+Photograph and Video Permission and Use

 By signing this form, you grant Lux Christian Academy the irrevocable right and permission to use